-March Madness: NCAA men’s and women’s tournaments feature 16 games each
+March Madness: Miami women jump out to halftime lead, Loyola-Ohio State men underway

 Ohio State’s injured big men will be available to play vs. LoyolaReturn to menu

-Ohio State announced Friday morning that starting center Zed Key and backup forward Kyle Young, a key contributor, will be available to play in the Buckeyes’ NCAA tournament opener against Loyola Chicago on Friday afternoon (12:15 p.m.
+Ohio State announced Friday morning that starting center Zed Key and forward Kyle Young, a key contributor who usually comes off the bench, were available to play in the Buckeyes’ NCAA tournament opener against Loyola Chicago on Friday afternoon (12:15 p.m.
 Eastern, CBS).

 Key (8.1 points, 5.4 rebounds per game) suffered an ankle injury Feb.
 27 against Maryland and played in only one of Ohio State’s final four games, when he still appeared gimpy in seven minutes of action during the regular season finale against Michigan on March 3.
 He still looked hobbled in video taken of the team’s shoot-around on Thursday: